Jimmy Stewart Remains Uncorrupted by Hollywood & Frank Capra's Name Is Above the Title. It's Mr. Smith Goes to Washington (1939).

 Hank and Jim in Hollywood

-Hank met Jimmy at the train station when he arrived in California, and the two resumed the fun they’d had as roommates in New York.
-This time, Hollywood-style at Hank’s new place, which was decidedly more glamorous: in contrast to the squalid living conditions the boys good-naturedly suffered through in New York, even young actors starting out in Hollywood could be next-door-neighbors with Greta Garbo.
+When Jim arrived at the train station in California, Hank was there to meet him.
+Happy to be roommates once more, the boys’ Hollywood digs were decidedly more glamorous than their “Casa Gangrene” in New York.
+In contrast to the squalid living conditions the boys good-naturedly suffered through on West-Sixty third Street, even new actors starting out in Hollywood could be next-door-neighbors with Greta Garbo.

-But as Jim soon found out, it wasn’t so much Garbo’s undying wish to be alone that led her to build the fence.
-It was her desire to keep Fonda’s 35 cats off her property.
+And as Jim soon found out, Garbo errected the fence not out of her undying wish to be alone. but out of her desire to keep Fonda’s 35 cats off her property.

 “Garbo didn’t like Hank’s cats.
 At least, Hank thought of them as his cats.
 They were just wild beasts that looked cute and cuddly.
 And Hank kinda liked cats, so he was always putting out food for them, and boy did they multiply, so every month there were more of these wild cats.
 And this didn’t impress Garbo too much, so she put up this high fence to keep the cats out.”